davidschoi/c4ministry/SERMON.md

 [Trim .m4a file on your Mac](http://osxdaily.com/2010/09/16/trim-mp3-on-your-mac/)
 Using QuickTime Player trim the sermon.
 The sermon should start when the speaker begins preaching and end after the concluding prayer.

+If you don't have a Mac, you can also use [AudioTrimmer](https://audiotrimmer.com/), which allows you to Trim files pretty accurately by typing in the specific seconds manually.

 ## Upload Sermon to MixCloud
 1. Login to [MixCloud](https://www.mixcloud.com/c4ministry/)